 - Careful watering is essential in getting perennials off to a good start.
 Water thoroughly at least once a week to help new roots grow down deeply.
 Soil should be damp at about 1 inch below the soil surface.
 You can check this by sticking your finger in the soil.
 Water early in the morning to give all leaves enough time to dry.
 One inch of rain or watering per week is recommended for most perennial plants.
 You can check to see if you need to add water by using a rain gauge.

 - Until plants become established, some protection from extreme winds and direct, hot sunlight may be necessary.
 Good air movement is also important.

-- If plants become leggy cut them back for a fresh start.
-Cut to the ground at the end of the season.
+- If plants become leggy, cut them back for a fresh start.
+Cut Chinese Lantern plants to the ground at the end of the season.

-- Plants may spread vigorously, consider this when you site the plants.
+- Chinese Lantern plants may spread vigorously, consider this when you site the plants.